In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Outdoor access – Finishing phase #

-When herbivores are being confined in the final finishing phase (see 6.11.1)), and are not subject to pasture requirements, must the confinement facility be located on an organic enterprise?
+When herbivores are being confined in the final finishing phase (see Clause 6.11.1), and are not subject to pasture requirements, must the confinement facility be located on an organic enterprise?
 (116)

-Note that even during the finishing phase, the animals “they shall have access to the open air or an outdoor exercise area, weather permitting” as specified in 6.11.1 of the 2020 Standards.
+Note that even during the finishing phase, the animals “shall have access to an outdoor exercise area, weather permitting” as specified in Clause 6.11.1.

 Access to exercise yards #

-Must young herbivores be given access to exercise yards outside of the pasture grazing season (6.11.1)?
+Must young herbivores be given access to exercise yards outside of the pasture grazing season (Clause 6.11.1)?
 (325)

 Yes.
-Outside of the pasture grazing season, young herbivores must have access to exercise yards unless the operator can demonstrate that doing so would jeopardize their health and/or welfare (6.11.1 b).
-Dairy calves must have access to pasture by 9 months of age (6.12.7).
+Outside of the pasture grazing season, young herbivores must have access to exercise yards unless the operator can demonstrate that doing so would jeopardize their health and/or welfare (Clause 6.11.1 b).
+Dairy calves must have access to pasture by 9 months of age, as appropriate for the season (Clause 6.12.6).

 6.12 Additional requirements for dairy cattle housing #